A semi-Lagrangian discontinuous Galerkin method for drift-kinetic simulations on GPUs

 Often semi-Lagrangian methods are combined with splitting schemes~\cite{casas2017high,crouseilles2015hamiltonian,einkemmer2014convergence_a,einkemmer2014convergence_b}, which allows us to reduce the complexity of the full nonlinear equations to a sequence of usually linear lower dimensional problems.
 This permits us to design and use highly efficient methods that are tailored to these simpler sub-problems.
 It should be noted that for a large class of equations, for example the Vlasov--Poisson model, the problem can be reduced to a sequence of one dimensional advective equations.
 However, this is not the case for the drift-kinetic model, where a 2d splitting substep has to be retained in order to resolve the characteristic in the poloidal (perpendicular to the magnetic field lines) plane accurately without introducing a large splitting error, see e.g.~\cite{GRANDGIRARD2006395, Cai2020comparison}.

 The main idea of semi-Lagrangian schemes is to follow the characteristics backward or forward in time.
 Since the foot of the characteristics usually does not coincide with a grid point, an interpolation technique has to be applied, see e.g.~\cite{sonnendrucker1999semi}.
-Among the various different interpolation techniques, cubic splines are often the favored option because they provide accurate results and introduce very little numerical diffusion \cite{filbet2003}.
+Among the various interpolation techniques, cubic splines are often the favored option because they provide accurate results and introduce very little numerical diffusion \cite{filbet2003}.
 However, since in the high-dimensional setting of kinetic equations often large supercomputers are required, global methods such as spline interpolation impose significant difficulties to achieve good performance~\cite{Einkemmer20194d}.
 This is an even more serious issue on GPUs which are currently used extensively in high-performance computing (HPC).
-Consequently, local methods such as the semi-Lagrangian discontinuous Galerkin schemes have proven to be advantageous on GPUs~\cite{Einkemmer2020GPUs,Einkemmer2022}.
-In fact, we are not aware of an implementation of spline based semi-Lagrangian methods on GPUs.
+Consequently, local methods such as the semi-Lagrangian discontinuous Galerkin (SLDG) schemes have proven to be advantageous on GPUs~\cite{Einkemmer2020GPUs,Einkemmer2022}.
+In fact, we are not aware of a standard spline construction (i.e.~by solving tridiagonal linear systems) for semi-Lagrangian methods that has been implemented on GPUs.
+However, let us mention that local spline methods, as in~\cite{LatuSpline2010}, or high-order finite difference approximations of the required derivatives for constructing splines, as in~\cite{ROCHAFILHO2013}, have been implemented on GPUs.
 In \cite{mehrenberger2013vlasov} spline based interpolation is foregone in favor of the more easily parallelizable but more diffusive polynomial interpolation.
 In \cite{kormann2019massively} a massively parallel implementation (on CPU hardware) also uses polynomial interpolation.